selamgit/segmentation_with_U-net/README.md

 ### Training

 The dataset was first divided into two subsets, train, and test.
-The first subset contains 30 images in which 80% were used for training and 20% for validation.
-The trained model was next tested on the second subset which contains the remaining 10 images.
+In which 80% were used for training and 20% for validation.
+The trained model was next tested on the second subset which contains 10 images.

-During training, 30 manually annotated ground truth segmentations were used to train the network to recognize the stagnant zone borders.
 The testing datasets were used for the evaluation of the network performance.

 The model was trained for 5 epochs.